 There are two ways to look at this question—from a practical point of view and a biblical point of view.
-First, from practical point of view, let’s assume that a person does contribute something to his salvation.
+First, from a practical point of view, let’s assume that a person does contribute something to his salvation.
 If that were possible, who would get the credit in heaven?
-If man somehow contributes to his own salvation, it would follow that man himself gets the credit.
-And if man gets the credit, this certainly will detract from God’s getting the credit.
-If it were possible to contribute something to attain heaven, then each person upon his arrival would be patting himself on the back because of what he did in order to obtain heavenly citizenship.
+If we somehow contribute to our own salvation, it would follow that we get the credit.
+And if we get the credit, this certainly will detract from God’s getting the credit.
+If it were possible to contribute something to attain heaven, then people upon their arrival would be patting themselves on the back because of what they did in order to obtain heavenly citizenship.
 These same people would be singing, "Praise myself, I contributed to my own salvation."
 It is unthinkable that people in heaven will be worshiping self rather than God.
 God said, “I will not give my glory to another” (Isaiah 42:8; 42:11).

 From a biblical point of view, mankind contributes nothing at all to his salvation.
 The problem with humanity is their sinfulness.
 Theologians normally refer to this as "total depravity."
 Total depravity is the belief that mankind is sinful throughout and can do nothing of himself to earn God’s favor.
 Because of this sinful state, mankind wants nothing to do with God (see especially Romans 1:18-32).
 It is safe to say that because mankind is totally depraved, mankind chooses to sin, loves to sin, defends sin, and glories in sin.